SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

             cta_text='CTA text'
             image_alt_text="The image shows someone seated in a cafe with a glass of juice, a cup of coffee and a cake on the table infront of them, using a card terminal to pay." image_src="/assets/img/betala-med-pax-a920pro.jpg"
-            text='A wide card with an image and button text' use_wide=true
+            description='A wide card with an image and button text' use_wide=true
-            to="/#cards/"
+            url="/#cards/"
         %}
     </div>
 </div>